echawk/marktex/README.md

 - [x] Support proper inline math with the '@m' tags
 	- We don't have to support this ourselves; lowdown already offers a '--parse-math' flag to hande this.
 		- **NOTE:** This is LaTeX only
+- [ ] Add in support to read a source code file to highlight; this would be the reverse of how we currently handle code blocks
+	- [ ] Update the Format file to specify the proper syntax how to do this

 ### Long Term
 - Reduce the dependence on LaTeX; add in the ability to use groff instead